I o (musician): 2019: "Violence"

 Later came a major collaboration with composing and performing the song Violence along with Grimes.
 Although it was a side project for her she liked it so much that she included it in her album and made it the first single released from it.
 By this time she was apparently already aware of his music as she called i_o to do work on the song.
 This helped establish his widespread notability and increased promotional exposure through credit in industry publications like Variety where Jem Aswad wrote of the "synth-driven, soft-focus collaboration with DJ i_o".
 Positive reviews of the album, the song, and video for it mentioning his credit helped spread his name.
 Examples of important mainstream media mentions coming from being named a New York Times popular-music 'Critic Pick' by critic Jon Pareles and the write up mentioning his collaboration in Rolling Stone.

 By the time of his death 'Violence' was his most successful in terms of chart performance.
 It spent 10 weeks on the Billboard 'Electronic Dance Music' chart, where it peaked at 19th on March 7, 2020.
 In other national charts it peaked at 48 on Mexico Ingles Airplay and 31 on New Zealand Hot Singles.

 2020: Final releases

 Finally late in 2020 he was signed to the prestigious Armada Music label while starting his own imprint named 'Label 444'.
-Label 444 and Armada Music were going to be used for different style releases.
-"He’s joined the Armada family for 2021, with promises of releasing dance smashes on the label.
-He will also start off the year with his own imprint, Label 444, where his hard underground sound will reside," as quoted from his Armada Music profile page in August 2020.
+Label 444 and Armada Music were going to be used for releases of different genres.
+His Armada Music profile page in August 2020 read, "He's joined the Armada family for 2021, with promises of releasing dance smashes on the label.
+He will also start off the year with his own imprint, Label 444, where his hard underground sound will reside."